 In the words of Nilofer Merchant (from her TED talk):

 This is why people all over the world have been thinking of solutions like the standing desk — remember when that was trending?
 Another simple enough solution is: just stand up and walk about a bit.
 It’s a common practice at Wellness & Prevention, where employees are required to do so for one or two minutes every half hour.
 It was found to increase productivity.

 Nilofer herself adopted the practice of walking in her busy schedule: by turning one-on-one coffee meetings into “walking meetings”, which were also popular with tech giants like Steve Jobs and Mark Zuckerberg.

 So let’s see why you should add walking to your busy schedule.

 A change of scenery

 Context shapes behavior.
 You’re like a walking reflection of your surroundings, and the more you stay inside the stuffy office or board room, the more you’ll feel stuffy and closed up.

 If you’re looking for a re-charge or new ideas, walking outside can literally boost your cognitive function and even your memory.
 Furthermore, changing the scenery makes you snap out of your “work stupor”.

-But beware, if you walk out into a busy street, you’ll probably start to feel stressed, so it’s better if you find a park.
+But beware, if you walk out into a busy street, you’ll probably start to feel stressed, so it’s better if you find a park, your’ll have a more efficient meeting.
 Stepping into Nature provides immediate relief, acting as a “reset” button.
 And because we spend our lives in artificial environments, our brains become even more eager to reconnect with Nature.
 This is why some people surround themselves with green — to trick the brain into believing it’s there, but the real thing is better.

 A blast of fresh air